 17. I’m driving a car with a loose steering wheel.

-People who drink and drive can be very creative with their excuses, and this one is as lame as blaming the dog for eating homework.
+Drivers under the influence can be very creative with their excuses, and this one is as lame as blaming the dog for eating homework.

 18. I can’t be drunk because I’m the designated driver.

 Seriously, how desperate can some drivers under the influence be?
 Designated drivers cannot drink even one alcoholic beverage.

 19. I’m more careful after a couple drinks.

 The Australian Drug Foundation reminds drivers that alcohol affects everyone’s ability to make clear decisions, remain coordinated and brake appropriately.
 More drinks do not make someone able to drive better.